pedro-moreira-ibm/bob-workshop/lab3/README.md

 <img width="3330" height="1985" alt="image" src="https://github.com/user-attachments/assets/9d22db97-cc06-46fe-b0e3-d7ef7a3839a0" />

-The files in this sample are intentionally messy.
-Use that as part of the exercise rather than assuming the project is already well organized.

 **✅ Checkpoint**: The vulnerable application is open in your Bob workspace.

 ## 1.2: Review the files you will analyze